BabusDublinCoding/MS3-Body50Plus/README.md

    - [JavaScript](https://en.wikipedia.org/wiki/JavaScript): Used to allow the game to produce relevant responses dependent on users' actions

 - **Frameworks and libraries**
-  - [Materialize]( https://materializecss.com/): website framework with html, CSS and JavaScript.
+  - [Materialize]( https://materializecss.com/): website framework with html, CSS and JavaScript
   - [Font Awesome](https://fontawesome.com/): Used for the social media icons on the website
+  - [Flask](https://flask.palletsprojects.com/en/2.0.x/): framework for the back end application to connect database to front end web page

 - **Media & wireframes**
   - [Balsamiq](https://balsamiq.com/wireframes/): To design the wireframes